wso2-attic/puppet-modules/modules/wso2brs/README.md

 Follow the steps mentioned in the [wiki](https://github.com/wso2/puppet-modules/wiki) to setup a development environment and update/create new puppet modules.

 ## Running WSO2 Business Rules Server in the `default` profile
 No changes to Hiera data are required to run the `default` profile.
+Copy the above mentioned files to their corresponding locations and apply the Puppet Modules.

 ## Running WSO2 Business Rules Server with clustering in specific profiles
 Do the below changes to relevant Business Rules Server profiles (`worker`, `manager`) Hiera YAML files to start the server in distributed setup.
 For more details refer [WSO2 Business Rules Server 2.2.0](https://docs.wso2.com/display/CLUSTER44x/Clustering+Business+Rules+Server) and [WSO2 Business Rules Server 2.1.0](https://docs.wso2.com/display/CLUSTER420/Clustering+Business+Rules+Server) clustering guide.